 According to Shiroube’s founders, the platform already covers more than 1,000 cities.
 The two founders Tatsuo Sato and Takuya Matoba started the business, which is completely bootstrapped, at the beginning of this year.

-The idea of Shiroube was given by a personal experience of the co-founder Tatsuo Sato.
-He was travelling a lot and visited more than a hundred countries for business and pleasure.
-One time he traveled to an Eastern European country and wanted to try something new: So before his trip, he sent an email to a local student who learned Japanese.
-The student said he would be happy to show Tatsuo around and asked Tatsuo to teach him some Japanese during the visit.
-So Tatsuo ended up teaching some Japanese and the guy showed him his city.
-This way Tatsuo discovered the town together with a local and had an exciting travel experience.
+The idea came about as a result of one of the co-founders, Tatsuo Sato’s, personal experiences.
+Tatsuo Sato, originally an engineer by profession, worked in international business development at Index-Atlas Holdings in Japan for 10 years.
+Tatsuo was travelling a lot for both work and holidays, and had visited more than a hundred countries.
+On one occasion, he travelled to an Eastern European country and wanted to try something new.
+Before his trip, he sent an email to a local student he knew; the student said he would be happy to show Tatsuo around and asked Tatsuo to teach him some Japanese during the visit in exchange.
+In this way, Tatsuo discovered the town together with a local and had an authentic travel experience.